MyHush/hushchat/README.md

 HushList is a protocol first published in 2017, which describes how to use Zcash Protocol for various communications use cases, including censorship-resistance: https://github.com/leto/hushlist/blob/master/whitepaper/protocol.pdf

+HushChat is basically one specialized way to use HushList Protocol, focused on near-real-time chat versus mailing list style communicaitons.
+The world is increasingly chat-based versus email-based HushChat is a response to that.

 ## Will HushChat store messages on the blockchain like HushList does?

 Yes, data must be stored on-chain to have censorship resistance and HushChat can be thought of as a "flavor" of HushList.